-The members of our audit committee are Christine A. Tsingos, Franklin R. Witney and William F. Snider.
-Ms. Tsingos is the chair of our audit committee and is an audit committee financial expert, as that term is defined under the SEC rules implementing Section 407 of the Sarbanes-Oxley Act, and possesses financial sophistication, as defined under the rules of Nasdaq.
-Our audit committee oversees our corporate accounting and financial reporting process and assists our board of directors in monitoring our financial systems.
-Our audit committee also:
+Upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our audit committee will be Christine A. Tsingos, Franklin R. Witney and William F. Snider.
+Ms. Tsingos will be the chair of our audit committee and is an audit committee financial expert, as that term is defined under the SEC rules implementing Section 407 of the Sarbanes-Oxley Act, and possesses financial sophistication, as defined under the rules of Nasdaq.
+Our audit committee will oversee our corporate accounting and financial reporting process and assist our board of directors in monitoring our financial systems.
+Our audit committee will also:

-- selects, retains, compensates, evaluates, oversees, and where appropriate, terminates the independent registered public accounting firm to audit our consolidated financial statements; - helps to ensure the independence and performance of the independent registered public accounting firm; - approves audit and non-audit services and fees; - reviews consolidated financial statements and discusses with management and the independent registered public accounting firm our annual audited and quarterly consolidated financial statements, the results of the independent audit and the quarterly reviews and the reports and certifications regarding internal controls over financial reporting and disclosure controls; - prepares the audit committee report that the SEC requires to be included in our annual proxy statement; - reviews reports and communications from the independent registered public accounting firm; - reviews the adequacy and effectiveness of our internal controls and disclosure controls and procedure; - reviews our policies on risk assessment and risk management; - reviews the overall adequacy and effectiveness of our legal, regulatory, and ethical compliance programs and reports regarding compliance with applicable laws, regulations, and internal compliance programs; - reviews related party transactions; and - establishes and oversees procedures for the receipt, retention and treatment of accounting related complaints and the confidential submission by our employees of concerns regarding questionable accounting or auditing matters.
+- select, retain, compensate, evaluate, oversee, and where appropriate, terminate the independent registered public accounting firm to audit our consolidated financial statements; - help to ensure the independence and performance of the independent registered public accounting firm; - approve audit and non-audit services and fees; - review consolidated financial statements and discuss with management and the independent registered public accounting firm our annual audited and quarterly consolidated financial statements, the results of the independent audit and the quarterly reviews and the reports and certifications regarding internal controls over financial reporting and disclosure controls; - prepare the audit committee report that the SEC requires to be included in our annual proxy statement; - review reports and communications from the independent registered public accounting firm; - review the adequacy and effectiveness of our internal controls and disclosure controls and procedure; - review our policies on risk assessment and risk management; - review the overall adequacy and effectiveness of our legal, regulatory, and ethical compliance programs and reports regarding compliance with applicable laws, regulations, and internal compliance programs; - review related party transactions; and - establish and oversee procedures for the receipt, retention and treatment of accounting related complaints and the confidential submission by our employees of concerns regarding questionable accounting or auditing matters.

-Our audit committee operates under a written charter, which satisfies the applicable rules of the SEC and the listing standards of Nasdaq.
+Our audit committee will operate under a written charter, to be effective upon the effectiveness of the registration statement of which this prospectus forms a part, which will satisfy the applicable rules of the SEC and the listing standards of Nasdaq.